opencv/opencv/modules/imgproc/doc/feature_detection.rst

 The output of the function can be used for robust edge or corner detection.

 See Also:
-:func:`cornerMinEigenVal`,
-:func:`cornerHarris`,
-:func:`preCornerDetect`
+:cpp:func:`cornerMinEigenVal`,
+:cpp:func:`cornerHarris`,
+:cpp:func:`preCornerDetect`

 .. index:: cornerHarris

-.. _cornerHarris:

 cornerHarris
 ------------

-.. c:function:: void cornerHarris( const Mat& src, Mat& dst, int blockSize, int apertureSize, double k, int borderType=BORDER_DEFAULT )
+.. cpp:function:: void cornerHarris( InputArray src, OutputArray dst, int blockSize, int apertureSize, double k, int borderType=BORDER_DEFAULT )

     Harris edge detector.